Blog

 Most compliance breaches aren’t discovered at order entry.
-They’re discovered at end of day, or after settlement, during an LP’s operational due diligence review, or by a regulator.
-For firms without automated pre-trade checks, every order sent is a potential liability that hasn’t been validated yet.
+They’re discovered at end of day after settlement, or during a client or auditor’s operational due diligence review.
+For firms without effective portfolio compliance, every order sent is a potential liability that hasn’t been validated yet.

-Here’s what makes that frustrating: pre-trade compliance is one of the most preventable risk categories in investment management.
+Here’s what makes that frustrating: pre-trade compliance is one of the most effective risk mitigation tools in investment management.
 The technology exists.
 The problem is well understood.
 And yet, a surprisingly large number of investment managers, including sophisticated ones with tens or hundreds of millions under management, are still relying on manual processes or post-trade monitoring to catch issues that should never reach the market in the first place.

-This article explains what pre-trade compliance automation actually does, why it matters, and what it looks like when it’s built properly into an OMS rather than bolted on as an afterthought.
+This article explains what pre-trade compliance automation actually does, why it matters, and what it looks like when it’s integrated into an investment management solution — one built around a single source of data with tools and workflows to support both pre and post-trade compliance.

 The compliance gap: how most firms actually catch breaches